 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-In Washington, the SHIP is called the Statewide Health Insurance Benefits Advisors.
+In the Statewide Health Insurance Benefits Advisors.

 The Statewide Health Insurance Benefits Advisors is independent (not connected with any insurance company or health plan).
-It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare
+It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.